-FDP\ACF.1.1/ FDP\ACF.1.1 The TSF shall enforce the Loader SFP to objects based on the
+FDP\ACF.1.1/ Loader The TSF shall enforce the Loader SFP to objects based on the following:

-Loader (1) the subjects Bootloader with security attributes FLASH write.
+(1) the subjects Loader authorized users with security attributes FLASH write.

 (2) the objects user data in FLASH with security attributes FLASH write.